 As is the case all over the world, the people who populated North and South America lived in many different ways, developing their particular cultures and lifestyles in relationship to their environment.
-In fourth grade you probably studied the Native Americans of the area where you live.
-Indian tribes all over the continent had different ways of adapting to what was around them.
-The Great Plains Indians depended on the buffalo and built homes either of sod or buffalo skin; Indians in the Northwest lived in homes made of wood and bark, and those on the coast were fishermen; the Arctic Indians depended on ice, seals, and whales.
+In fourth grade you probably studied the Indigenous people in the area where you live.
+First Nations all over the continent had different ways of adapting to what was around them.
+The Great Plains tribes depended on the buffalo, which is also called American bison.
+They built homes either of sod or buffalo skin; Indigenous people in the Northwest lived in homes made of wood and bark, and those on the coast were fishermen; the Arctic First Nations depended on ice, seals, and whales.

-Later, when horses became re-established in North America, they made a huge difference in the lives of many Native American tribes.
+Later, when horses became re-established in North America, they made a huge difference in the lives of many Indigenous tribes.
 The ability to ride horses meant people could cover many miles in a short time.
 Horses could be used to carry supplies and pull carts of different kinds.
-Horses also changed the way Indian tribes engaged in battle and the way they hunted.
+Horses also changed the way some Indigenous people engaged in battle and hunted.